 Whilst browsing the internet, have you ever clicked on a link to a page and stumbled across the message “404 error page”?
 That is a broken link.
 When you land on a page and this message appears, that’s your standard HTTP response, indicating that the URL does not exist, hence you clicked on a broken link.

-Here in Cyprus, individuals within businesses tend to use content management systems such as WordPress, can make changes to their website without the need of support from any digital agency.
+Here in Cyprus, individuals within businesses tend to use content management systems such as WordPress and make changes to their website without the need for support from any digital agency.
 This means that the possibility of making a change and creating a broken link within your website is highly likely.
 Further down you will see the results of broken links.

 “Broken links can influence the reputation and overall ranking of your website.”